 Over time, the bloggers make money from coaching or consulting.
 This starts to happen pretty naturally as people begin to ask you how you’ve been able to build a business.

 Services aren’t just limited to writing though.
-I’ve seen bloggers make money with social media management, design, Pinterest management, tech management, video creation and more.
+I’ve seen bloggers make online money with social media management, design, Pinterest management, tech management, video creation and more.

 Ads, Sponsorship & Affiliates